Sport in Mexico: Racquetball

-Beach volleyball
+Volleyball and Beach volleyball

+The 1974 FIVB Women's World Championship was the seventh edition of the tournament, organised by the world's governing body, the FIVB.
+It was held from 13 to 27 October 1974 in Mexico.
 Mexico featured national teams in beach volleyball that competed at the 2018–2020 NORCECA Beach Volleyball Continental Cup in both the women's and the men's sections.